github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

 Prebuilds are created and updated by running a {% data variables.product.prodname_actions %} workflow on a {% data variables.product.prodname_dotcom %}-hosted runner.
 By default, prebuilds are updated every time you modify the prebuild configuration, or push changes to a prebuild-enabled branch.
 As with other workflows, while prebuild workflows are running they will either consume some of the Actions minutes included with your account, if you have any, or they will incur charges for Actions minutes.
 For more information about pricing for Actions minutes, see "[About billing for {% data variables.product.prodname_actions %}](/billing/managing-billing-for-github-actions/about-billing-for-github-actions)."
 There is no associated {% data variables.product.prodname_codespaces %} compute cost for creating or updating prebuilds.

-To reduce consumption of Actions minutes, you can set a prebuild to be updated only when you make a change to your dev container configuration files, or only on a custom schedule.
-You can also manage your storage usage by adjusting the number of previous versions of each prebuild that are retained.
-For more information, see "[Configuring prebuilds](/codespaces/prebuilding-your-codespaces/configuring-prebuilds#configuring-a-prebuild)."

 If you are an organization or enterprise owner, you can track usage of prebuild workflows and storage by downloading a usage report for your organization or enterprise.
 You can identify workflow runs for prebuilds by filtering the CSV output to only include the workflow called "Create {% data variables.product.prodname_github_codespaces %} Prebuilds."
 For more information, see "[Viewing your {% data variables.product.prodname_actions %} usage](/billing/managing-billing-for-github-actions/viewing-your-github-actions-usage#viewing-github-actions-usage-for-your-organization)."

 #### Storage costs for prebuilds